 Due to the variety of wall materials used in sports facilities, Daktronics cannot anticipate a user's individual installation needs or provide mounting hardware suitable for every installation.
-Choose a method of installation that will safely support the weight of the display.
+Choose a method of installation that will safely support the scoreboard weight.